rdig/wikipedia-search/readme.md

-## Disregard this readme

-This readme is, like the rest of this repository a boilerplate.
-This is not the readme for this project, but a readme to be used as a starting point for new projects.

----

 Welcome!

-The project is ...
+The project is a simple Wikipedia search engine.
+It searches for a given keyword via Wikipedia's API

-This was build to complete a [FreeCodeCamp challenge](http://www.freecodecamp.com/).
+This was build to complete a [FreeCodeCamp challenge](http://www.freecodecamp.com/challenges/build-a-wikipedia-viewer).
 You can use the code as you see fit, just don't use my personal name (scrub it out).
 See [license](./license.md).

 ## Features

-- Feature 1

-- Feature 2
+- Responsive

-- Feature 3
+- Clean interface

+- In accordance with Wikipedia's API Etiquette

 ## Screenshot